Neethu-Muthu/ticketmaster_app/README.md

 npm hardhat compile
 ```
 Add a main network to hardhat.config.
-- here im using sepolia and infura
+- here im using sepolia and alchemy
-- add your api key for your sepolia from infura
+- add your api key for your sepolia from alchemy
 - add your metamask private key
 eg.
 ```